 - Backpacks, duffel bags, and luggage

-- Cameras with detachable lenses (or those that are equipped with a lens that is 6 inches or larger)
+- Cameras with detachable lenses or equipped with a lens that is 6” or larger

-- Fireworks, noisemakers, air horns, laser lights/pointers, mace, and pepper spray
+- Fireworks, noisemakers, air horns, laser lights/pointers, mace, or pepper spray

 - Hoverboards, skateboards, and scooters